-Honey and beauty have made the perfect pair throughout history
+Honey and skin have made the perfect pair throughout history

 Honey is a great natural skin care product.
 Throughout history beauties from Cleopatra to the Duchess of Cornwall have used raw honey and or bee venom as part of their skin and hair care treatments for that youthful glow.

 - Honey contains antioxidants and flavonoids that may function in a good way.
 Honey is a natural humectant, a moisturizer that attracts and seals moisture on dry and parched skin without making it oily.